Future Bill and Ted: 69, dudes!

 - Subverted in Ghost Town.
 Ricky Gervais' character has started telling the wife of a dead husband (whose ghost he can see) facts that he shouldn't know.
 So she makes him prove that Ricky's really talking to the husband with a recurring nightmare the husband had that he only told her about.
 He says drowning, but it turns out that's way off, and the husband was purposely lying to Ricky so that he would stay away from the wife.

-- In X-Men, after being fooled by Mystique one too many times, Cyclops demands that Wolverine prove he is who he says he is.
+- X-Men: After being fooled by Mystique one too many times, Cyclops demands that Wolverine prove he is who he says he is, under threat of being eye-beamed.
 Wolverine's response: "You're a dick."
 It works.

-- Star Trek actually gives an example where the Trust Password doesn't work.
-Spock Prime greets Kirk with "I have been and always shall be your friend".
-Except Kirk and Spock aren't friends yet in this timeline, so it kind of falls flat.
-He finally resorts to using a mindmeld instead.
+- Star Trek (2009) gives an example where this doesn't work.
+Spock Prime greets Kirk with the line, "I have been and always shall be your friend".
+Except that event happens so far into the future that Kirk and Spock aren't even friends yet in this timeline, so Kirk doesn't get it.
+Spock resorts to using a mindmeld instead.

 - In 12 Monkeys, Cole can't figure out if he's actually from the future or if he's just crazy.
 He figures it out when he tells Kathryn to make a phone call for him to a phone he knows will be monitored in the future.
 Kathryn leaves the message Cole had been told about in the future, which confirms he's from the future.

 - In You Only Live Twice, Miss Moneypenny abuses her role as creator of Bond's trust password to get him to tell her something she really wanted to hear from him.
 It doesn't work and just makes everything kind of awkward:

 M: (buzzing intercom) Miss Moneypenny, give 007 the password we've agreed with Japanese S.I.S.

 Moneypenny: Yes sir. (to Bond) We tried to think of something that you wouldn't forget.